 Historical Atlas of World Mythology: (I.D.)
-Early Hunters of the Open Plains
+Early Hunters of the Open Plains (Esingle)

 A recognition of the mystery of death, and therewith, of life, marks the spiritual separation of man from the beasts. — Joseph Campbell